An excerpt from The Acts of the Apostles

 by Archbishop Averky (Taushev)

-In this excerpt, the editorial staff of Orthodox Life Online offers you a glimpse into a newly published volume in the series Commentary on the Holy Scriptures of the New Testament by Archbishop Averky (Taushev).
+In this excerpt, the editorial staff of Orthodox Life offers you a glimpse into a newly published volume in the series Commentary on the Holy Scriptures of the New Testament by Archbishop Averky (Taushev).
 This work stands apart in an intellectual climate that prizes innovation over tradition, headlines over the Truth, and intellectualism over divine revelation.
 Writing in the tradition of biblical exegetes, such as St John Chrysostom, Blessed Theophylact of Bulgaria, and St Theophan the Recluse, the work of Archbishop Averky (Taushev) provides a commentary that is firmly grounded in the teaching of the Church, manifested in its liturgical hymnography and the works of the Holy Fathers.
+Here, he explicates the strength of faith exhibited by the Apostle Peter when brought before the Sanhedrin for questioning.

 Archbishop Averky discusses the apostles’ trial before the Sanhedrin who then prohibited them from preaching in the name of Jesus Christ.